dabrahams/swift/docs/StringManifesto.md

 While `String` is available to all programs out-of-the-box, crucial APIs for basic string processing tasks are still inaccessible until `Foundation` is imported.
-While it makes sense that `Foundation` is needed for esoteric jobs such as
+While it makes sense that `Foundation` is needed for domain-specific jobs such as
 [linguistic tagging](https://developer.apple.com/reference/foundation/nslinguistictagger),
 one should not need to import anything to, for example, do case-insensitive comparison.